igormironchik/markdown-tools/README.md

 On Windows `Conan` is a fresh wind to build this project.

-On Linux you can use what you want, that is why this is my favorite OS.
+On Linux you can use what you want, that is why this is my favourite OS.

 # Known issues

 * Don't use `HTML` attribute `class` in `HTML` tags, it can lead to wrongly rendered content.
-`GitHub` do a magick in this case, it just deletes `class` attribute, but this editor places `HTML` tags as they present.
+`GitHub` do a magic in this case, it just deletes `class` attribute, but this editor places `HTML` tags as they present.

-* Strange behaviour of font combo box in fonts dialog on check in/out check box to constraint fonts to monospaced due to [QTBUG-112145](https://bugreports.qt.io/browse/QTBUG-112145)
+* Strange behaviour of font combo box in fonts dialogue on check in/out check box to constraint fonts to monospaced due to [QTBUG-112145](https://bugreports.qt.io/browse/QTBUG-112145)

 * I do not render HTML tags in PDF.